PBearson/ESP32-With-ESP-PROG-Demo/README.md

 xtensa-esp32-elf-objdump -d build/mqtt_tcp.elf | grep "<call_start_cpu0>:"
 ```

 This will return the address of `call_start_cpu0`.
-In my case, the address of was 0x4008122c.
+In my case, the address was 0x4008122c.

 Now open `gdbinit` in VSCode and replace its contents with the following: